bhargav-borah/Calories-Burnt-Predictor/README.md

 # Calories-Burnt-Predictor
 This repository contains a machine learning model built using XGBoost Regression to predict the number of calories burnt based on various input features.
+Calorie burn prediction is a valuable task in fields like fitness tracking, health monitoring, and weight management.
+By utilizing the power of XGBoost, a powerful gradient boosting algorithm, this model aims to provide accurate calorie burn estimates for individuals.